AnnaLangener/QualitativeCodingApp/README.md

    Variable names must be unique; spaces and punctuation are converted to dots in saved column names.
 Inductive Phase 1 uses free-text fields and thus does not require codebooks.
 7. Click **Start Coding**.
-The coded CSV and its JSON settings sidecar are saved automatically in the same folder as the selected data file.
+The coded CSV and its JSON settings file are saved automatically in the same folder as the selected data file.
    If the filename is already taken, the app proposes a numbered name (`_1`, `_2`, etc.) and asks for confirmation before creating the new session.